Digitaria exilis: Volatile compounds

 One of the things that makes Digitaria exilis such a sought after grain is its chemical composition.
 Digitaria exilis is an important source of nutrition because it is rich in methionine, which is an amino acid that is vital to human health.
-Since Digitaria exilis was such an important part of people's nutrition, researchers wanted to find out what made it taste so good.
-Volatile compounds were used to determine what contributed to the flavor of Digitaria exilis.
-It was found that Digitaria exilis contains several amino acids that readily react with monosaccharides to form alkylpyrazines.
+Since D. exilis was such an important part of people's nutrition, researchers wanted to find out what made it taste so good.
+Volatile compounds were used to determine what contributed to the flavor of D. exilis.
+It was found that D. exilis contains several amino acids that readily react with monosaccharides to form alkylpyrazines.
 There were three types of volatiles: those formed from starch degradation, those formed from reactions between starch and proteins, and those formed through lipid oxidation.

 Physicochemical properties

-One of the things that makes Digitaria exilis unique is its physicochemical properties.
-The physicochemical properties of Digitaria exilis can differ depending on if its starch is natural or succinylated.
-The pH of succinylated Digitaria exilis is lower than that of natural Digitaria exilis.
+One of the things that makes D. exilis unique is its physicochemical properties.
+The physicochemical properties of D. exilis can differ depending on if its starch is natural or succinylated.
+The pH of succinylated D. exilis is lower than that of natural D. exilis.
 This could be because some of the molecules introduced by succinylation resembled those of acetylation.
 While succinylation does decrease the pH of starch, it can increase some of its properties such as bulk density and water absorption capacity.
 The difference in bulk density is caused by the particle size decreasing as the bulk density increases.
 Succinylation increases the water absorption capacity of the starch which indicates that it could be helpful in some food products such as dough.